MoonBrillante/jobresearch-frontend/README.md

 - Job listing with MUI DataGrid and detail view
 - Job creation via dialog-based form using controlled components (useState)
 - React Router for SPA navigation
+- Dashboard with interactive charts (Bar, Pie) for data insights
 - React Query (`@tanstack/react-query`) for async operations and caching
 - Built with **Vite** for fast development
 - Deployed on **Vercel**